We independently select and share the products we love—and may receive a commission if you choose to buy.

 2. Get support

 Remember, you don't have to do everything alone.
 Get help!
-Your partner, your family, your neighbors—accept all offers of help.
+Your partner, your family, your neighbors—accept all offers of help, even imperfect help.
 Let others keep house and feed you so you can rest and nurse.

 3. Find your people